uoequizsoc/uoequizsoc.github.io/about_us.md

 permalink: /about/
 ---

-Edinburgh University Quiz Society was founded in 1887 to promote quizzing across the University, organise events for every skill level as well as regularly participate in quizzes in the city.
+Edinburgh University Quiz Society was founded to promote quizzing across the University, organise events for every skill level as well as regularly participate in quizzes in the city.

 We host regular [events](/events/) throughout the academic year: we host tournament style